prevwong/reka.js/docs/guides/extensions.md

 An `Extension` state can be accessed with the `.getExtension` method.
 Mutations are then made the same way as you would mutate a `Program` in the `State`.

-For example, let's leave a comment on a root `template` of one our components in our state.
+For example, let's leave a comment on a root `template` of a component in our state.

 ```tsx
 const rootTemplate = reka.state.components[0].template;